HuskyCougar/ndjson-utilities/README.md

 ## ndjson_pretty.py

-This is a simple tool that reads JSON or NDJSON data from a file or from STDIN and pretty prints the data to STDOUT.
+This is a simple command line tool that reads JSON or NDJSON data from a file or from STDIN and pretty prints the data to STDOUT.

 I have this set as an aliased command in my ~/.bashrc file.

 ## read_ndjson_and_yield_dict.py

+This script does nothing.
+I assume that you will import or copy this function into your script.

 The function in this script `read_ndjson_and_yield_dict` opens NDJSON files and returns a dictionary for each record.
 It also opens JSON files.
 If the JSON is an Array of Objects, the function will iterate over the list and yield dictionaries (or return dictionaries one by one).